slviajero/tinybasic/MANUAL.md

 would produce numbers between -8 and -1.

 The random number seed can be changes by using the special variable @R. See the "special variable" section for more information.

+With SET 19, 1 the base of the random number can be changed to follow Palo Alto BASIC conventions.
+In this case numbers are created from 1 to 8.

+SET 19, -1 sets the random number generator to Microsoft mode.
+In this mode RND() always produces numbers between 0 and 1 (exclusively).
+Called with a negative argument, the random number generator is initlialized with the absolute value of the argument to start a new sequence.
+This is equivalent to setting the sequence with @R. Called with 0 as an argument the same number is created.
+Called with any positive argument new random numbers are produced.
+This setting can be used to make the interpreter more compatible to Microsoft BASIC interpreters.

 ### SIZE